ISIS3510-202320-Team21/backend/README.md

 postgres# ALTER USER postgres WITH PASSWORD '1234';
 ```

-To launche the app go to the root folder and use:
+To launch the app go to the root folder and use:

 ```
 uvicorn main:app --reload